MANAGING CHRISTMAS EXPECTATIONS

 I watch people trying to ‘live’ the perfect Christmas (I’ve been that soldier) and the pressure of choosing the perfect present for everyone can not only lead to overspending and financial pressure but huge emotional stress too.
 Family dynamics, in-laws, siblings, social engagements and the need to say ‘yes’ to everything and everyone can result in unnecessary emotional and physical stress.

-There are so many reasons why you may be feeling low or tearful this festive season, and it may feel easier to avoid your feelings or avoid talking about it, but bottling up your emotions only delays dealing with them and often accentuates them.
+There are so many reasons why you may be feeling low, tearful, stressed or overwhelmed this festive season, and it may seem easier to avoid your feelings or avoid talking about them, but bottling up your emotions only delays dealing with them and often accentuates them.

 To help ease some of the stress that comes with Christmas, here are some tips;

-This year has made me really become aware of the saying ‘be kind, everyone is fighting their own battle’.
-So the next time you’re trying to get parked in a busy shopping centre because someone is holding up the line of traffic, end up standing in q for ages behind someone who is lost in their own thoughts - take a minute - you have no idea what may have happened to that person that day - they may have lost a loved one, they could be taking a break from visiting a serious ill child in hospital or just lost their job.
-So breath, smile and remember everyone is fighting their own battle.
+· This year has made me really become aware of the saying ‘be kind, everyone is fighting their own battle’.
+So the next time you’re getting stressed, waiting ages to get parked in a busy shopping centre because someone is holding up the line of traffic, or you end up getting stuck behind someone in a que, who seems to be lost in their own thoughts – take a minute – you have no idea what may have happened to that person that day – they may have lost a loved one, they could be taking a break from visiting a serious ill child in hospital or just lost their job.
+So breath, smile and remember everyone is fighting their own battle – and Christmas is just one day.

-Spend time with people, especially those who you can open up to and can lift your spirits - chats over the kitchen table with people that lift you up are priceless.
+· Spend time with people, especially those who you can open up to and can lift your spirits – chats over the kitchen table with people that lift you up are priceless, if you can’t meet someone then call or text them.
+Social connections even the virtual ones are so important.

-Exercise regularly, and where possible, outside.
+· Exercise regularly, and where possible, outside.
 A simple walk can increase endorphins and help your mental, emotional and physical wellbeing.
+Aim to get even a short walk in every day.

-Put a budget on gifts with friends and family, or agree to not buy presents and treat one another to a coffee or lunch instead - an hour spending time with someone who loves your company is priceless.
+· Put a budget on gifts with friends and family, or agree to not buy presents and treat one another to a coffee or lunch instead – an hour or two spending time with someone who loves your company is priceless.